pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

         type: string
 ```

-With an open schema (as above), the following JSON will pass the validation
+With an open schema (as above), the following JSON will pass validation

 ```json
 {